 Terah left the city of Ur probably for two reasons:

 1. Abram told his father that Yahweh had instructed them to leave.
 Stephen informs us in Acts 7:2 “Brothers and fathers, listen to me.
 Our glorious God appeared to our ancestor Abraham in Mesopotamia before he settled in Haran."
 So we know that Abraham told his father Terah to leave.
 Terah may not have wanted to leave such a comfortable city, which brings us to the second reason.

-2. Josephus says this, "Now Terah hating Chaldea, on account of his mourning for Haran, they all removed to Haran."
+2. Josephus says this, "Now Terah hating Chaldea, on account of his mourning for Haran (his son), they all removed to Haran."
 So Terah had two reasons to leave the city of Ur of the Chaldees.

 I hope that's helpful Clive.
 (The date that Abram left the city of Ur and other patriarchs' timelines can be read here.)